jboss-eap-qe/eap-microprofile-test-suite/README.md

  Maven is not a hard requirement as `mvnw` is delivered with this repository.

- Podman with docker command bridge can be used as a Docker alternative.
+ Podman with docker command bridge can be used as a Docker alternative or you can use a system property `-Ddocker.command=podman`.

 ## Run the testsuite
 ```